 Jackie is a biographical drama directed by Pablo Larrain and stars Peter Sarsgaard, Billy Crudup, John Hurt and Natalie Portman who herself plays Jackie Kennedy, the wife of President John F. Kennedy (JFK).
 The story of the film focuses on Jackie Kennedy’s life in the immediate aftermath of the assassination of her husband in 1963.

 My Knowledge and Expectation of Jackie

 Natalie Portman’s performance as Jackie Kennedy has received a lot of praise from critics and she is even nominated for Best Actress at the Oscars.
-This was the main reason why I wanted to see this film in addition to my interest in the assassination of JFK but, admittedly, I heard a lot of mixed opinions about the film which tempered my expectations about how good the film would be.
+This was a reason why I wanted to see Jackie in addition to my interest in the assassination of JFK.
+But, admittedly, I heard a lot of mixed opinions about the film which tempered my expectations about how good the film would be.
 Usually, when I go into a film with low or balanced expectations, I come out of the film pleasantly surprised and liking it much more than I thought I would.

 My Thoughts on Jackie

 This was not the case with Jackie.
 While I do like parts of this film, I found this film to be boring and really overbearing, particularly with the score which I thought was awful.
 Truly, the bombastic nature of the music in Jackie was completely wrong and clashed with the sombre tone of the film.

 I also thought that Peter Sarsgaard was completely miscast as Bobby Kennedy.
 I did not buy him as JFK’s brother at all and that was a real shame because, apart from Sarsgaard, I thought the acting in this film was good.
 Certainly, Portman, while a bit over-the-top at times, was good in the iconic role of Jackie Kennedy.
 I thought the scenes between her and John Hurt were the most interesting scenes of the film.